-1. Scope of application .
-2
+1. Scope of Application 2

-2. Capital Management .
-3
+2. Capital Management 3

-Qualitative disclosures 3
+Qua alitative disclosures 3

-Quantitative disclosures 4
+Qua antitative disclosures 4

-3. Risk Management Framework .
-6
+3. Risk Management Framework 6

-(a) Credit Risk Management .7
+(a) Credit Risk Management 7

-Qualitative disclosures .7
+Qua alitative disclosures 7

-Quantitative disclosures 11
+Qua antitative disclosures 11

-(b) Liquidity Risk Management 20
+(b) Liquidity Risk Management 22

-Qualitative disclosures 20

-Quantitative disclosures 21
+Qua alitative disclosures 22

+Qua antitative disclosures 23

-(c) Market Risk Management 24
+(c) Market Risk Management 26

-Qualitative disclosures 24

-Quantitative disclosures 26
+Qua alitative disclosures 26

+Qua antitative disclosures 28

-(d) Operational Risk Management 27
+(d) Operational Risk Management 29

-4. Remuneration Policy 28
+4. Remuneration Policy 30

+5. Leverage Ratio 31

-1. Scope of application
+1. Scope of Application

-This document addresses the Basel II Pillar 3 disclosure requirements for Industrial and Commercial Bank of China (Canada) (the "Bank").
+This document addresses the Basel III Pillar 3 disclosure requirements for Industrial and Commercial Bank of China (Canada) (the "Bank").

 The Bank is licensed to operate as a bank in Canada with full banking powers under the Bank Act as a foreign bank subsidiary.
 The Bank obtained its letters patent as a Canadian chartered bank under its former name, The Bank of East Asia (Canada), on May 16, 1991 and commenced operations on May 15, 1992.
 On June 4, 2009, The Bank of East Asia Limited, Hong Kong (the "shareholder bank" or "BEA") reached an agreement with the Industrial and Commercial Bank of China Limited (the "parent bank") regarding the acquisition by the parent bank of 70% of the issued and outstanding common shares of the Bank ("Acquisition").
 Following satisfaction of all the preagreed conditions and all the necessary regulatory approvals obtained, the Acquisition was completed on January 28, 2010.
 After obtaining its letters patent to amend the incorporating instrument of the Bank from the Superintendent of Financial Institutions Canada (the "Superintendent" or "OSFI"), on July 2, 2010 the Bank officially changed its name from The Bank of East Asia (Canada) to Industrial and Commercial Bank of China (Canada).
 By exercising the option entitled in the shareholders' agreement executed for the Acquisition, on August 26, 2011 the parent bank completed an acquisition of a further 10% of the issued and outstanding common shares of the Bank from BEA.
 Since then, the parent bank and BEA now own 80% and 20% of the Bank, respectively.
+On March 27, 2015, the parent bank and BEA increased their injected capital by \$40 million and \$10 million, respectively.
+Upon completion of this capital injection, the parent bank's and BEA's ownership interest in the Bank remains at 80% and 20%, respectively.
+The Bank's principal office is located at Bay Adelaide Centre, West Tower, Suite 3710, 333 Bay Street, Toronto, Ontario, Canada M5H 2R2.

-The following disclosures have been prepared purely for explaining the basis on which the Bank has prepared and disclosed information about capital requirements and the management of certain risks and for no other purpose.
+The following disclosures have been prepared purely for explaining the basis on which the Bank has prepared and disclosed information about capital requirements, the management of certain risks, remuneration of senior management and Leverage Ratio (LR) and for no other purpose.
 They do not constitute any form of financial statements and must not be relied upon in making any investment or judgment on the Bank or its parent bank and shareholder bank BEA.
 All amounts disclosed herein are in thousands of Canadian dollars unless otherwise noted.